 There are situations, however, where alternative arrangements can be made so that this geographic distance criterion does not become a restriction to admission (e.g., it is agreed by all parties that a close family friend/relative within a 2 hour driving range will safely transport the youth in the event of an unplanned discharge).

 This is a common challenge and one that usually requires fuller discussion to address.
 However, there are some initial strategies to consider.
-For example, consider introducing the youth to residential treatment options by inviting them to review our website or by providing our information package to read.
+For example, consider introducing the youth to live-in treatment options by inviting them to review our website or by providing our information package to read.
 Alternatively, if the youth isn’t currently engaged in outpatient services, discuss the possibility of them attending outpatient counselling, such as through their school or a community-based agency in the area.

 While caregivers continue to support and encourage their youth to attend treatment (by expressing both love and concern), it is important for them to seek support for themselves, such as through individual counselling and/or a community support group.